Tesla’s ‘Dog Mode’ Keeps Pets Cool While You’re Away From Car And Reassures Passerby

-According to the Animal Legal Defense Fund, 29 states and the District of Columbia have some form of a “hot car” laws, many allowing good samaritans or police officers to break into a car if they see an unattended animal in need, Forbes reports.
+According to the Animal Legal Defense Fund, 29 U.S. states and the District of Columbia have some form of a “hot car” laws, many allowing good samaritans or police officers to break into a car if they see an unattended animal in need, Forbes reports.

-Meanwhile, Tesla also unveiled its new Sentry Mode, designed to add another layer of protection to the car.
+At the same time it introduced its pup-friendly function, Tesla also unveiled its new Sentry Mode, designed to add another layer of protection to the car.

 Sentry Mode works by monitoring the car’s surroundings while it is locked and parked.
 In a blog post detailing sentry mode, Tesla said it uses the car’s external cameras to watch for potential threats.